zkCollective/zk-Harness/tutorials/logs/README.md

 * time: elapsed time in nanoseconds
 * nbPhysicalCores: number of physical cores used
 * nbLogicalCores: number of logical cores used
-* machine: the machine used for benchmarking
+* cpu: the cpu type used for benchmarking

 ### Elliptic Curve Group Operations